ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

         }
     }

-    // The codeGenerated() method gets invoked once the executable is built.
-We write the greeting to a text file
+    // The `codeGenerated()` method gets invoked once the executable is built.
+The greeting is written to a text file
     // with the same name as the executable and in the same directory as the executable.
     @Override
     public void codeGenerated(PackageID packageID, Path binaryPath) {